Drug Evaluation Committee 2019-02 Time to Confirm Investigator's Position on Safety Information

 • It does not matter if it is after the date of the clinical trial review committee meeting.

 Also, under the current GCP, I think it is not necessary to include the investigator's opinion in the request for clinical trial review form.
-Although it is not required, should the investigator's opinion be notified to the head of the site and the investigational review committee?
+Although it is not required, is the investigator's opinion something that should be notified to the Investigator Site Director and the Investigator Review Committee?
 Also, does the need for notification depend on whether the safety information is sent directly to the investigational review committee or not?

-It is not a procedure stipulated in GCP for the investigator to record his/her opinion on each safety information and provide it to the Clinical Trial Review Committee.
+It is not a procedure stipulated in the GCP that the investigator must record his/her opinion on each safety information and provide it to the Investigator Site or the Investigational Review Committee.

 Share this page